 On a lighter note, social media crazes such as the #IceBucketChallenge of summer 2014 can also prove a big earner for charities.
 Who knows what the next one will be – maybe you’ll even start it yourself!

-Whatever your strategy, Connect Assist is here to help – not just at Christmas, but all year round.
+Whatever your strategy, Connect Assist’s call centre services are here to help – not just at Christmas, but all year round.